Hey there and thank you so much for being here! 🥰

 Not only for your own health and safety, but for the sake of the health of wild animals and plants, you are strongly encouraged to stay on the designated hiking trails prepared by local or state authorities.

 9. Never touch animals or approach them too closely

 You could startle them, harm them, scare them, offend them, be seen as an intruder, risk your health or well-being.
 Enjoy the animals' presence from a distance and everybody will stay happy and safe.

 Saving water helps to reduce the overall amount of sewage (containing harmful chemicals, oil, gas, pesticides) entering our natural bodies of water.

 Use trash cans to get rid of litter.
 Never ever leave your garbage on the beach, in the forest, or anywhere else in nature.
 If you smoke, don't flick your cigarette butts on the floor.
 Instead, throw them away.
 Smoking is bad for you and the environment anyways - don't make it worse by leaving traces behind.

 The Sustainable Travel Checklist

-I've summed up all of these points in a practical 1-page checklist you can bring to your next trip.
-Download it by clicking on the image or by dropping your details in the form below:
+I've summed up all of these points in a practical 4-page checklist you can bring on your next trip.
+Download it by clicking on the image: